wolfraine/Count_of_page_and_digits/README.md

-# Simple program to count number of digits and pages in books
+# Simple program to count number of digits and pages in books to 4 digits